amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 ---

 Understanding design patterns is best achieved through practical application.
 However, we often miss how they're built into the frameworks or libraries we use.
 In Spring Framework, different design patterns are used to make applications flexible and easy to maintain.
 Sometimes we use these patterns unknowingly.
-Let's explore them to understand how they work in real-world applications:
+Let's explore the below design patterns to understand how they work in real-world applications:

+1. Dependency Injection (DI) / Inversion of Control (IoC)
+2. Creating Beans using Factory Pattern
+3. Singleton Scope for Beans
+4. The Prototype Scope for Beans
+5. Spring AOP using Proxy Pattern
+6. Template Method Pattern in JdbcTemplate
+7. Decorator Pattern
+8. Event Handling using Observer Pattern
+9. Strategy Pattern
+10. Configuration Parsing using Composite Pattern
+11. Builder Pattern

 ### Dependency Injection (DI) / Inversion of Control (IoC)